Learning Optimal Prompt Ensemble for Multi-source Visual Prompt Transfer: Experiments

 \subsection{Main Results}

 Our experimental evaluation across 13 diverse vision tasks, as detailed in Tab.~\ref{tab:comparisons}, demonstrates HGPrompt's superiority over 13 baselines using a ViT-B/16 backbone pre-trained on ImageNet-21k.
-The proposed method achieves state-of-the-art performance with an average accuracy of 59.6\%, surpassing prior multi-source prompt transfer approaches.
+The proposed method achieves state-of-the-art performance with an average accuracy of 60.3\%, surpassing prior multi-source prompt transfer approaches.
 HGPrompt excels in fine-grained recognition tasks, achieving top results on Flowers102 and Oxford Pets.
 It also outperforms all baselines in texture analysis on DTD and maintains competitive performance on CIFAR100.
 Notably, the method establishes new state-of-the-art results in geometric reasoning tasks, including sNORB-Azimuth and dSprite-Orientation, with significant improvements in complex visual reasoning tasks like Clevr-Count.
-However, performance bottlenecks emerge in specific domains.
-The 32.1\% accuracy on SVHN suggests limitations in handling low-resolution digit recognition.
-While SPoT retains an advantage in SVHN, HGPrompt exhibits a more balanced and robust performance across all task categories, highlighting its effectiveness.
+While PANDA retains an advantage in SVHN, HGPrompt exhibits a more balanced and robust performance across all task categories, highlighting its effectiveness.